Logo

 Years are counted since the Hijra, that is, Mohammed’s emigration to Medina in AD 622.
 On 16 July (Julian calendar) of that year, AH 1 started (AH = Anno Hegirae = year of the Hijra).

-Islamic year AH 1446 will begin on, approximately, 8 July 2024.
+Islamic year AH 1446 began on, approximately, 8 July 2024.

 Note that although only 2024–622=1402 years have passed in the Christian calendar, 1445 years have passed in the Islamic calendar, because its year is consistently shorter (by about 11 days) than the tropical year used by the Christian calendar.